 - 95% of all offers went to students with a 160+ LSAT score

 - 99.8% of all offers went to students with a 155+ LSAT score

 UVA, like all top law schools, does take a holistic view of each applicant:

 Rigid standards based simply on a combination of an LSAT score and cumulative undergraduate grade-point average cannot be the only criteria for selecting an entering class.
 We assess each applicant as an individual.
 This assessment takes into account not only LSAT scores and undergraduate grades, but also the strength of an applicant’s undergraduate or graduate curriculum, trends in grades, the maturing effect of experiences since college, the nature and quality of any work experience, significant achievement in extracurricular activities in college, service in the military, contributions to campus or community through service and leadership, and personal qualities displayed.
 (Source)

-That said, you are going to have a way better shot if your numbers are in the above ranges.
-A 169 median means that at least half the class had better than a 169 on the LSAT.
-If you are looking to make admission to UVA as close to a sure thing as possible, you want to get your LSAT up over that median.
+That said, you will have a much better shot if your numbers are in the above ranges.
+A 170 median means that at least half the class had an LSAT score of 170 or better.
+If you want to earn admission to UVA as close to a sure thing as possible, you want to get your LSAT up over that median.
 This score greatly increases your chances of a merit aid offer as well.

 Is UVA Law School Getting Harder to Get Into?

 Like many other schools, UVA is likely to get slightly more difficult to get into over the next couple of application cycles.
 This is because the number of students taking the LSAT and applying to law school has seen a massive peak in the wake of the pandemic.
 Therefore, it is a relatively safe assumption that the LSAT median will increase by 1-2 points when we get the data back for the class that applied in 2021.